ragul023/gitmonitor/backend/ReadMe.md

 ## Project Purpose

-GitHub Monitor is being developed as a backend-focused showcase project to demonstrate practical software engineering concepts:
+I am building GitHub Monitor as a showcase project to learn and demonstrate:

 - Webhook integration
-- Event-driven architecture
+- Event-driven backend
-- REST API design
+- REST APIs
 - Event dispatching
 - Payload normalization
-- MongoDB data modeling
+- MongoDB
 - Service-layer architecture
 - GitHub integration
 - CI/CD monitoring
 - Real-time communication
-- WebSocket architecture
+- WebSocket
 - Data analytics
-- Frontend/backend integration
+- Frontend and backend integration

 ---

 ## Project Status

-This project is actively under development.
+This project is currently under development.

-The architecture and roadmap may evolve as new features are implemented.
+The plan may change as I build more features and learn from the implementation.